| | Are

 in new technology, training and other things that allow us to

+use our resources more efficiently.
 Q. If the big worry now is recession, what are the

+early signs?
 A. The Commerce Department's monthly Index of Leading

 Indicators, which next comes out Tuesday, was designed as a sort